 How and why we use your personal data

-for the performance of a contract with you or to take steps at your request before entering into a contract, for instance requests for information, customer support;
+• For the performance of a contract with you or to take steps at your request before entering into a contract, for instance requests for information, customer support. ;or

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.
 We will carry out an assessment when relying on legitimate interests, to balance our interests against your own.